Oak Forest, Texas

-Oak Forest was a settlement in Gonzales County, Texas five miles west of Gonzales.
-Oak Forest was situated along modern Farm Road 90A and CR 143 adjacent to the Guadalupe River and due South of the modern Palmetto State Park.
-Formerly, the location of a mill and later re-purposed as a power dam, it failed in 1935 during a flood and was later rebuilt.
+Oak Forest was a settlement in Gonzales County, Texas, United States, five miles west of Gonzales.
+Oak Forest was situated along modern U.S. Highway 90 Alternate and CR 143, adjacent to the Guadalupe River and due south of the modern Palmetto State Park.
+Formerly the location of a mill and later re-purposed as a power dam, it failed in 1935 during a flood and was later rebuilt.
 There is still an operating hydroelectric dam and a small reservoir called MA Wade Dam near the site.
 According to the Handbook of Texas, the community had an estimated population 25 in 2000.